mdsufz/MuDoGeR/README.md

 	-c INT		minimum coverage (default=70)
 	-i INT		minimum identity (default=95)

-	--virfinder	Recovery of viral data with VirFinder --virsorter	Recovery of viral data with VirSorter --vibrant	Recovery of viral data with VIBRANT -dereplication	Removal of replicate sequences
+	-virfinder	Recovery of viral data with VirFinder -virsorter	Recovery of viral data with VirSorter -vibrant	Recovery of viral data with VIBRANT -dereplication	Removal of replicate sequences
 	-checkv		Quality control of dereplicated contigs with CheckV -vcontact2	Taxonomy of dereplicated contigs with vContact2